-The real reason that we feel GREAT when we exercise, get our blood pumping and our muscles firing is that it makes our BRAIN feel good!
-Building muscles and conditioning the heart and lungs are essentially just side effects as there is a biological relationship between the body, the brain, and the mind.
+The real reason that we feel great when we exercise, get our blood pumping and our muscles firing, is that it makes our brain feel good!
+Building muscles and conditioning the heart and lungs are essentially just side effects, as there is a biological relationship between the body, the brain, and the mind.
+And yes, there is a difference between the brain and the mind.

 It can be said that the point of exercise is to build and condition the brain.
-The relationship between food, physical activity, and learning is hardwired into the brain’s circuitry therefore to keep our brains at peak performance, our bodies need to work hard.
+The relationship between food, physical activity, and learning is hardwired into the brain’s circuitry.
+To keep our brains at peak performance, therefore, our bodies need to work hard.

 The reason physical activity is crucial to the way we think and feel is because moving our muscles produces proteins that travel through the bloodstream and into the brain.
 The brain then responds like muscles do, growing with use and withering with inactivity.

-Unlike neurotransmitters that carry out signalling, neurotrophins such as BDNF(brain-derived neurotrophic factor) build and maintain the cell circuitry - the infrastructure itself.
+Exercise also affects the activity of the neurotrophin BDNF (brain-derived neurotrophic factor).
+Unlike neurotransmitters that carry out signalling, neurotrophins such as BDNF build and maintain the cell circuitry – the infrastructure itself.

 BDNF gives the synapses the tools they need to take in information, process it, associate it, remember it, and put it in context.
-It is also a necessary ingredient for making new cells where it gathers in reserve pools near the synapses and is unleashed when the blood gets pumping!
-It is like the fertilizer that encourages neurons to connect to one another and grow, making it vital for neuroplasticity and neurogenesis.
+It is also a necessary ingredient for making new cells, gathering in reserve pools near the synapses and being unleashed when the blood starts pumping!
+Think of it as the fertiliser that encourages neurons to connect to one another and grow, making it vital for neuroplasticity and neurogenesis.

 While aerobic exercise elevates neurotransmitters and creates new blood vessels that pipe in growth factors and spawns new cells, complex activities put all that material to use by strengthening and expanding networks.

-“Physical fitness is not only one of the most important keys to a healthy body; it is the basis of dynamic and creative intellectual activity.”
-John F. Kennedy
+In the words of John F. Kennedy, “Physical fitness is not only one of the most important keys to a healthy body; it is the basis of dynamic and creative intellectual activity.”